ntk148v/awesome-stars/README.md

 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
 - [awesome-operators](https://github.com/operator-framework/awesome-operators) - A resource tracking a number of Operators out in the wild.
 - [awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of Site Reliability and Production Engineering resources.
+- [k8s-on-openstack](https://github.com/infraly/k8s-on-openstack) - An opinionated way to deploy a Kubernetes cluster on top of an OpenStack cloud.
 - [awesome-go-web-frameworks](https://github.com/speedwheel/awesome-go-web-frameworks) - You may not need a web framework if you design a small application for yourself, but if you're going production then you definitely will need one, a good one.
 - [programmers-proverbs](https://github.com/AntJanus/programmers-proverbs) - Proverbs from the programmer
 - [frontend-case-studies](https://github.com/andrew--r/frontend-case-studies) - 💼 A curated list of technical talks and articles about real world enterprise frontend development